ondat/documentation/docs/install/kubernetes.md

 ### Step 3a - Installing via Helm

-The Ondat Portal UI will display the following cmd that can be used to install Ondat using Helm and is unique to your installation.
-The screenshots below are just for reference.
+The Ondat Portal UI will display the following cmd that can be used to install Ondat using Helm.
+The command created will be unique for you and the screenshot below is just for reference.

 ![Helm Install](/images/docs/install/HelmInstall.png)

-The first 2 lines of the command adds the Ondat Helm repository and ensures a updated local cache.
-The remaining command installs Ondat via Helm with a set of basic install parameters that are sufficient for a basic trial installation.
+The first two lines of the command adds the Ondat Helm repository and ensures a updated local cache.
+The remaining command installs Ondat via Helm with a set of basic install parameters that are sufficient for a basic trial installation and to connect the Ondat installation with your portal account for licensing.
 The installation process may take a few minutes.
 The end of this guide contains information on verifying the installation and licensing.

 ### Step 3b - Installing via kubectl-storageos plugin